deniskrut/Advanced-Lane-Finding/README.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 In order to get video to work, I have declared a global variables to pass results from previous frame to the next frame.
 If 5 frames in a row did not fit the criteria for good lanes - e.g. parallel, low residual, etc. - I start search from scratch as described above.
-Otherwise I perform a informed search.
+Otherwise I perform an informed search.
 See `write_clip` function.

 Here's a [link to my video result](./project_video_solution.mp4)